12 Ways to Tune Up Emotional Literacy Skills

 1. Listen more attentively

 Attentive listening keeps the lines of communication open so that your children always feel comfortable sharing their thoughts, feelings and experiences with you.
 You discourage your kids from expression themselves when you cut them off, deny their feelings, lecture, order them, roll your eyes, shrug your shoulders, raise your eyebrows, frown, turn away, or shake your head.
 (Woah, eh?
 Not to send you a guilt trip but… do tune into your communication skills a bit closer, and beware of how influential you are).
+The best way for children to learn listening and emotional intelligence is by showing them the skill.

 2. Help your children send and receive nonverbal messages